 Market Linked CDs

-- Secured promissory notes indicate that the lender would receive the previously-agreed upon asset or property as collateral for the note (i.e. shares of a company or property) should the borrower default on the note.
+- Secured promissory notes indicate that the lender will receive the previously-agreed upon asset or property as collateral for the note (i.e. shares of a company or property) if the borrower defaults on the note.

 - Unsecured promissory notes do not provide that level of protection.
-Should the borrower default on the note, the issuer does not have an opportunity to claim assets specified within the note, without additional legal action.
+If the borrower defaults on the note, the issuer does not have an opportunity to claim assets specified within the note, without additional legal action.

 Endless Investment Options